‘This Is Us’ Finale: Season 1 Ending Shocks And Disappoints

 This Is Us aired its finale on Tuesday and brought NBC fans plenty of shocks, surprises, and disappointments.
 Just when fans expected to see how Jack (Milo Ventimiglia) dies in the This Is Us ending, Season 1 of the TV series gave them one more reason to stick around for at least two more seasons.

-The following contains spoilers about the This Is Us Season 1 finale, so proceed with caution if you haven’t watched it yet!
+The following contains spoilers about the This Is Us Season 1 finale, so proceed with care if you haven’t watched it yet!

 Frustrated that This Is Us didn't deal with Jack's death during the finale?
 Mandy Moore has a message for you: https://t.co/DHAlAzX62m pic.twitter.com/USipobTe1v